blinksocks/blinksocks/docs/presets/README.md

 ## [tunnel]

-This proxy does not use any proxy protocols, just proxy original traffic to a fix destination.
+This proxy does not use any proxy protocols, just proxy original traffic to a permanent destination.

 | PARAMS         | DESCRIPTION      | DEFAULT |
 | :------------- | :--------------- | :------ |